 It was quick going down the mountain on the other side.
-The Marsh loop is a flat 2.8 km trail that encircles a wetland filled from hot springs flowing out of the lower slopes of Sulphur Mountain.
+The Marsh Loop is a flat 2.8 km trail that encircles a wetland filled with hot springs flowing out of the lower slopes of Sulphur Mountain.

 The Sundance Canyon trail starts at the Cave and Basin National Historic Site.
 This trail provides nice panoramic views of the mountains across the Bow River.
-Easy, steady climb away from the river, the paved section ends and a moderately difficult trail loops through a water-filled canyon.
+Easy, steady climb away from the river, the paved section ends, and the moderately difficult trail loops through a water-filled canyon.

 Take the Banff Gondola

-Go up and down Sulphur Mountain with the Banff gondola and enjoy the amazing views of the surrounding valleys even if the hike is not for you.
+You can go up and down Sulphur Mountain with the Banff gondola with great views of the surrounding valleys.
+The Gondola is nice but is very pricy for a 10-minute Gondola ride.
+The Banff Gondola is a great activity to do with kids in Banff.
 Do a shorter hike by hiking up and going down with the gondola.

 Banff Gondola Price